NeXoS355/booklist/README.md

     add Books to your Wishlist
-    rate the Book you just read with 1-5 Stars display interesting informations about your Database e.g. most popular series or author
+    rate the Book you just read with 1-5 Stars display interesting informations about your Database e.g. most popular series or author connect your local App with the self hosted WebApp to add Books on every device

 Tested with jdk21 and the following dependencies